If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 Distributed tracing is a method used to track and monitor the flow of requests through distributed systems, particularly in microservices architectures.

-Lets look at an example of e-commerce application built with microservices.
+Let's look at an example of an e-commerce application built using microservices.

 When a user places an order, the request travels through multiple services: it first hits the order processing service, which then communicates with the inventory, payment, and user account services.